 The recent announcement of a new memorial scholarship at Santa Ana College

-in honor of former student Tan Ngoc Tran has sparked additional furor.
+in honor of former student Tan Ngoc Tran has sparked an additional furor.
 Tran was a student leader and immigrant-rights activist who graduated from Santa Ana College

 and was currently pursuing a doctorate at Brown University.
 Tran was killed by a drunk driver a few short weeks ago.
 She was also on the path to U.S. citizenship, according to a report on U.S. News and World Report.

 The memorial scholarship is comprised of private donations that currently amount to approximately $2,500.
 Because the school is a public institution, there is an outcry over taxpayer dollars going to benefit those in this country illegally.
-However, Sara Ludquist, Vice President of Student Affairs at Santa Ana College
+However, Sara Lundquist, Vice President of Student Affairs at Santa Ana College

 , says that the scholarship will be used to help a student on the path to citizenship.

 "Tam dedicated her time and energy advocating for children of undocumented immigrants who were brought into this country and grew up as Americans, but are not even permanent residents," Lundquist said in the U.S. News and World Report article.